Outdoor Sculpture Exhibition

 — “A passion for metal, a love of organic shapes and textures inspire my use of metal as a medium.
 Guided by the nature around me, seeing each piece evolve, following the bends, curves and lines of the metal, sometimes manipulating the color myself, other times allowing nature to patina the color for me, make each piece one of kind.
 I enjoy working on both a large and small scale with a myriad of materials and finishes.
 Designing many pieces myself bringing to life the ideas of others at times has become a life long passion.”
 Website: studio308.com

-Andi Steele received her BFA from the University of South Carolina in 1994 and her MFA in sculpture from the University of Georgia in 2004.
+Andi Steele received her Bachelor of Fine Arts degree from the University of South Carolina in 1994 and her Master of Fine Arts degree in sculpture from the University of Georgia in 2004.
 Between degrees, Steele spent six years at the Penland School of Crafts, participating in the Core Fellowship Program from 1998-99.
 In her work, Steele seeks to bring attention to our surrounding environment; what already exists, how we interact with it, how it can be changed.
 She uses linear elements to create sculptures that shift how we perceive the forms and space around us.
 She exhibits her work nationally.
 Steele currently lives in Wilmington, North Carolina where she is an assistant professor of sculpture at the University of North Carolina Wilmington.

 — “The lines of Through both divide and encompass space.
 They frame different areas of the surrounding environment but also create new spaces within the sculpture.
 The diminishing sizes of the forms emphasize the interior space, inviting the viewer into the form.
 The interior and exterior become interchangeable, challenging spatial perception.”
 Website: andisteele.com